AhmedHanyGamal/blind-link/README.md

 A huge thanks to my dear friend [Michael Youssry](https://github.com/Black-Hack) for telling me about his original idea and giving me permission to implement it.
 The core concept behind the secure messaging algorithm was entirely his, providing the first step for the project.

 While Michael came up with the overall structure and functionality of the algorithm, I worked on refining it and solving some of the remaining challenges, particularly figuring out how users would establish their initial connection.
 I then took on the task of fully implementing the algorithm to bring it to life.

+## Contributions
+This project is open to contribution